Croatia Trip April 2019

-Mike & Robin will are taking a group of our students to the beautiful cities of Prague and Budapest, August 21-31, 2017, at an incredible $2899 per person, shared room price—and only 4 spaces remain!
-This includes CEUs for administrators and nurses; round trip air from LAX; airport/hotel transfers in both cities; 5-star, superior class hotels; daily breakfast; city tours; and optional side trips.
-Join us on a great, affordable trip to two of Europe’s most incredible capitals.
-Call 866/257-7323 to make a $450 per person deposit or pay your deposit on our website or pay by mail to our office address.
-Payoff deadline is May, 2017.
+Mike & Robin are taking a group of our students to the beautiful cities of Dubrovnik and Split, Croatia March 30, April 9, 2019, at an incredible price of approximately $3189 per person, shared room price.
+This includes CEUs for administrators and nurses; round trip air from LAX; airport/hotel transfers in both cities; 4-star, superior class hotels; daily breakfast; city tours; and optional side trips.
+Join us on a great, affordable trip to two of Croatia’s seaport towns with so much to do.
+Call 866/257-7323 to make a $450 per person deposit or pay your deposit on our website or mail to our office address.
+Payoff deadline is January 2019.
 This is a “don’t miss” trip.

 Legislative and Licensing Updates

 Did your liability insurance get cancelled, or your renewal notice premium significantly increase?
 Talk to Willy Halle before June to see if he can help with costs and coverage: (760) 835-1884.